tejubapatla/FaceDetectionAttendanceSystem/README.md

 ## What Steps I followed to design this system?

 Steps involved in designing this app :
-1. Install OpenCV library on your system.
+1. Installed OpenCV library.
-2. Collect the dataset of faces of people who will be attending the class/meeting.
+2. Collected the dataset of my classmates faces to train.
-3. Train the dataset using a machine learning algorithm like HOG.
+3. Trained the dataset using a machine learning algorithm called HOG (Histogram of oriented gradients).
-4. Create a Python script that will capture the video feed from a camera.
+4. Created a Python script that will recognize the faces from the picture that is given as input to this script.
-5. Use OpenCV to detect faces in the video feed using HOG algorithm.
+5. Face Recognition part will be taken care by OpenCV using HOG algorithm.
-6. If a face is detected, compare it with the dataset to check if it matches with any of the faces in the dataset.
+6. If the face is detected, then the algorithm compares it with the dataset to check if it matches with any of the faces in the dataset.
-7. If a match is found, mark the attendance for that person.
+7. If the match is found, Python script marks the attendance for that person in a excel sheet.
-8. Save the attendance data in a file or database.
+8. This excel sheet can be stored in a database or used for any reporting purposes.

+**Note** - I made this attendance system as a mobile app based on our requirements.
+You can implement this as a dedicated web app or integrate this into your college/Organization website as well.